 Today only 60 percent. people eat breakfast.
 The goal for breakfast cereal producers could be to increase this percentage and increase the number of people who reach for breakfast cereals.
 These assumptions can be built on the basis of contrasts (unhealthy lifestyle - healthy lifestyle; badly started day - well-started day; lack of fiber in the diet - source of fiber in the diet, etc.).
 All this helps to clarify communication channels and the most suitable tone.
 This leads to general concepts, e.g. billboards all over Poland, interviews with experts on TV, etc.

-Such concepts can be tested on a small fraction of the target audience.
+Such concepts can be tested on a small segment of the target group.
 The test communication campaign is inexpensive and allows you to select the most effective assumptions.
-Once you know what the campaign will look like, you just need to implement it on selected carriers.
+Once you know what the campaign will look like, it is enough to implement it on selected media - e.g. social campaigns in social media.

 Examples of communication campaigns